tc39/proposal-class-public-fields/README.md

 ##### Expressiveness & Boilerplate

-Currently there only exists an idiomatic means of initializing a property on a class instance, but there is no expressively distinct way to "declare" them as part of the structure of a class.
-Specifically, the idiomatic way to create a class property today is by assigning to an expando on `this` in the constructor.
+The current idiomatic means of initializing a property on a class instance does not provide an expressively distinct way to "declare" them as part of the structure of a class.
+Specifically, in order to create a class property today one must assign to an expando on `this` in the constructor.
 This poses an inconvenience to tooling (and also sometimes humans) when trying to deduce the intended set of members for a class simply because there is no clear distinction between initialization logic and the intended shape of the class.

-Additionally, because properties often need to be setup during class construction for object initialization, derived classes that wish to declare/initialize their own properties must implement a level of boilerplate to execute base class initialization first:
+Additionally, because properties often need to be setup during class construction for object initialization, derived classes that wish to declare/initialize their own properties must implement some boilerplate to execute base class initialization first:

 ```javascript
 class ReactCounter extends React.Component {